What are Bond Risks?

-Although the term advantages of risks is an oxymoron it is very important to understand that it is the risks only that warn investors beforehand so that they can diversify their portfolios and be aware of what is coming.
+Although the term advantages of risks is an oxymoron, it is very important to understand that the risks only warn investors so that they can diversify their portfolios and be aware of what is coming.
 This not only prevents severe market unrest but also creates an efficient market.

-- Proper assessment of every bond issue for the above risks is very important in order to minimize the impact.
+- Proper assessment of every bond issue for the above risks is crucial to minimize the impact.

-- A new market entrant can be easily duped by an issue that looks good on the face but is marred by so many risks that the eventual payout might not be attractive at all.
+- A new market entrant can be easily duped by an issue that looks good on the face but is marred by so many risks that the eventual payout might not be attractive.

-- Good market knowledge is essential for bond investments; else otherwise safe investment heaven might turn out to be a loss-making exercise only.
+- Good market knowledge is essential for bond investments; otherwise, safe investment heaven might be a loss-making exercise only.

-- Avoiding too much dependency on a particular type of bond can help mitigate these risks to some extent.
+- Avoiding dependency on a particular type of bond can help mitigate these risks.

-This has been a guide to What are Bond Risks and its Definition.
-Here we discuss the top 9 types of Bond Risks along with its advantages and disadvantages.
-You can learn more about accounting from following articles –
+This has been a guide to What bond risks are and their Definition.
+Here we discuss the top 9 types of Bond Risks along with their advantages and disadvantages.
+You can learn more about accounting from the following articles –